c2y5/Code.line/README.md

 # code.line 📝

 **code.line** is a simple minimalist web app to create, save, and view syntax-highlighted code snippets.
-It supports automatic language detection and presents code beautifully with Highlight.js.
+It supports automatic language detection and presents code with monaco editor

 [Try it out yourself here!](https://codeline.iamsky.hackclub.app)